 What should I do if I am an officer or employee of a National Express Group company and I suspect modern slavery within the National Express Group’s business or supply chains?

-If do not feel that you can report your reasonable suspicions in the manner described above, National Express Group operates a confidential “whistleblower’s” hotline which National Express Group officers and employees are encouraged to use.
-Please see the National Express Group’s Whistleblowing policy for further guidance on how to use the “whistleblower’s” hotline.
+If do not feel that you can report your reasonable suspicions in the manner described above, National Express Group operates a confidential “whistleblower” hotline which National Express Group officers and employees are encouraged to use.
+Please see the National Express Group’s Whistleblowing policy for further guidance on how to use the “whistleblower” hotline (available at http://www.nationalexpressgroup.com/our-way/policies/whistleblowing-policy/).

 The National Express Group aims to treat all reports of suspected modern slavery seriously and sensitively.
-Reports to the “whistleblower’s” hotline are kept in confidence, subject to the need for the National Express Group to act responsibly and within the law.
+Reports to the “whistleblower” hotline are kept in confidence, subject to the need for the National Express Group to act responsibly and within the law.
 The National Express Group will accept reports made anonymously.
-However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
-Individuals are therefore encouraged to put their names to allegations.

 We encourage openness and will support anyone who raises a genuine concern about modern slavery in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicions.
 Any claims or allegations made which are found to be malicious or vexatious may result in disciplinary action being taken against the individual.